yarisvt/tyk-docs/tyk-docs/content/apim/open-source.md

 {{< include "oss-product-list-include" >}}

-## Tyk Gateway

-At the center of everything is the Tyk Gateway.
-The primary application for Open Source and paid users alike, the Tyk Open Source API Gateway does all the heavy lifting.

-{{< include "tyk-gateway-features-include" >}}

 ## Get Started

 To Get started, simply install [Tyk Open Source]({{< ref "apim/open-source/installation" >}}), and then create your first API!